mscheltienne/nmod-wiki/doc/index.rst

 ----------

 The facility can be contacted on neuromodulation@fcbg.ch.
-Alternatively, you can contact directly one of the facility members:
+Alternatively, you can contact directly one of the staff members:

 - Gwenael Birot (manager): gwenael.birot@fcbg.ch
-- Mathieu Scheltienne (engineer): mathieu.scheltienne@fcbg.ch
+- Victor Férat (engineer): victor.ferat@fcbg.ch
 - Vincent Rochas (scientist): vincent.rochas@fcbg.ch

 |